 - debt collection of rental arrears incorporating processes such as distraint of tenant goods and re-entry of premises;

 Leases can be very different and whilst generally in favour of landlords, some leases contain clauses that can be devastating for unsuspecting tenants.
 Find out more

 Adelaide Commercial Lease Lawyers Who Add Value

 In our opinion a commercial lease is the foundation of a good business for a tenant and also basis on which valuers and financiers assess the value of investment property.
 Having a good lease in place should be a fundamental consideration for every business owner and investor.
-But our aim is to add value where we can without getting in the way of negotiations.
+But at Beger & Co, our aim as commercial lease lawyers is to add value where we can without getting in the way of negotiations.

 What Is A Good Lease?